Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 and pay for recent expensive improvements to the club (overhaul of courts).
 * The building is also available for hire which helps to generate revenue.

-The wireframe view of the website is provided [A link to wireframes](Tennis_club.pdf)
+The wireframe view of the website is provided in Tennis_club.pdf [Link to wireframes](Tennis_club.pdf)

 ## Features